 As shown in the equation, the diffusion constant is proportional to the average velocity along the x-direction (the direction along which the external force is applied).

-To evaluate the averages we make use of the builtin 'average' function.
+To evaluate the averages we make use of the built-in 'average' function.

 Here, we should be careful to specify the appropriate axis along which the average should be calculated.